Joey Gallo Player Props: Twins vs. Marlins

-Joey Gallo -- 3-for-4 with a double, two home runs and four RBI in his most recent game -- will be in action for the Minnesota Twins against the Miami Marlins, with Johnny Cueto on the mound, on April 3 at 6:40 PM ET.
+After going 1-for-3 with a home run and three RBI in his most recent game, Joey Gallo and the Minnesota Twins take on the Miami Marlins (who will hand the ball to Sandy Alcantara) at 6:40 PM ET on Tuesday.

-In his most recent appearance, he hit two homers in his previous appearance (going 3-for-4) against the Royals.
+He racked up three RBI (going 1-for-3 with a home run) in his previous game against the Marlins.

 Joey Gallo Game Info & Props vs. the Marlins